Gold Resource: A Tale Of Two Mines (NYSEMKT:GORO)

 - Inability to hold OTCBB shares pursuant to their charters

-Those institutional investors are left with a choice of deciding when to “dump” shares between now and the completion of the transaction (or shortly thereafter in order to hold onto GORO shares and dispose of OTCBB shares in the open market).
+Those institutional investors are left with a choice of deciding when to “dump” shares between now and the completion of the SpinCo transaction (or shortly thereafter in order to hold onto GORO shares and dispose of OTCBB shares in the open market once received).

-The one saving grace though for this particular issue is that once the spinoff has been completed, and allowing for a few days of transition as shareholders receive ownership of their SpinCo shares and “flip-them” into the market, this particular non-compliant shareholder “overhang” situation will fade away leaving behind only a solid base of shareholders with stronger retention characteristics in GORO with no holding restrictions.
+The one saving grace though in regards to this particular issue is that once the spinoff has been completed, and allowing for a few days of transition as shareholders receive ownership of their SpinCo shares and “flip-them” into the market, this particular shareholder “overhang” situation will fade away leaving behind only a solid base of shareholders with stronger retention characteristics in GORO and no holding restrictions.

 The Best of Times: Financial Performance